View Laurie Riha's Notice on baltimoresun.com and share memories

 On March 28, 2020 Laurie Yori Riha passed away.
 She was the beloved wife of Joseph Riha, Jr.; loving daughter of John and Carolyn Yori; dear sister of Tammy Weeter and her husband Kalen, and John Yori, Jr. and his wife Amy; cherished aunt of Christopher, Joel, and Leo; also survived by other loving relatives and friends

 Services and Interment will be private.
-In lieu of flowers contributions may be made to the Young Survival Coalition 75 Broad St. Suite 409 New York, NY 10004 or at www.youngsurvival.org.
-Online tributes may be left at www.schimunekfuneralhomes.com
+In lieu of flowers contributions may be made to the Young Survival Coalition 75 Broad St. Suite 409 New York, NY 10004 or at https://east.ysctourdepink.org/Laurie